-The left panel of figure 3 shows this decomposition of labor for both inflation targeting (dotted) and nominal wage targeting (dashed).
-The gap between N and N_y represents the labor used in menu costs.
-This gap is notably larger and more persistent 'under inflation targeting than under nominal wage targeting, indicating that, following the productivity shock, the menu costs expended under inflation targeting are considrably larger than those expended under nominal wage targeting.
-This is depicted in the right panel of the figure which displays real menu cost expenditures in both regimes.
-This result agrees with the takeaway from the static model that wage targeting economizes on menu cost expenditure.
+The labor employed in price changes is notably larger under inflation targeting than under nominal wage targeting, indicating that, following the productivity shock, the menu costs expended under inflation targeting are larger than those expended under nominal wage targeting.
+This is confirmed in the right panel of the figure which displays real menu cost expenditures in both regimes.
+This result agrees with the intuition from the static model that wage targeting economizes on menu cost expenditures.

 Welfare.
-The menu cost expenditure described above, along with consumption and labor used in production, determine the welfare response to the productivity shock, which is shown in figure 4.
+Through labor demand, menu cost expenditures, determine, along with consumption, the welfare response to the productivity shock, which is shown in figure 4.

-To make interpretable the gain in welfare from moving from an inflation targeting regime to a nominal wage targeting regime, we convert the welfare differences to consumption units.
-Denote the paths for consumption and labor as $\{C_t^x\}$ and $\{N_t^x\}$, respectively. x refers to one of the three possible economies: the nominal wage targeting, inflation targeting, or flexible economies, with $x \in \{W, P, \text{flex}\}$.
+The welfare response under nominal wage targeting is higher than under inflation targeting.
+To make the gain in welfare from moving from an inflation targeting regime to a nominal wage targeting regime interpretable, we convert the welfare differences to consumption units.
+Denote the paths for consumption and labor as $\{C_t^x\}$ and $\{N_t^x\}$, respectively, where x refers to either nominal wage or inflation targeting $x \in \{W, P\}$.
 Denote the household period utility function from (38) as $U(C_t^x, N_t^x)$.